 THYS: Gean's Army paychecks are about $1,800 a month.
 He may be eligible to receive an additional $4,200 a month in tax-free VA disability benefits.
 Democratic Senator Edward Kennedy of Massachusetts brought up Gean's plight at a hearing on Capitol Hill, accusing Walter Reed of losing track of him and leaving him in what the senator called a troubling gray area.

-Senator EDWARD KENNEDY (Democrat, Massachusetts): And this is the situation that is repeated, where people are being left out and effectively dropped.
+EDWARD KENNEDY: And this is the situation that is repeated, where people are being left out and effectively dropped.